ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/mixing_functions.md

 # Mixing and excess functions
 The notebooks associated with this tutorial can be found [here](../../../examples/mixing_functions.ipynb).

 While we showed how one can obtain [bulk properties](./bulk_properties.md) for both pure and multi-component systems, in the case of mixtures specifically, it is often the case that we wish to obtain the mixing function of a property.
-For a given property, $Z$, This is defined as:
+For a given property, $Z$.
+This is defined as:
 $$
 \Delta Z_\text{mixing} = Z_\text{mix}-\sum_i x_iZ_i
 $$